 Only debts that existed at the time of the bankruptcy filing (prepetition debts) are stayed; any debts or liabilities (postpetition debts) acquired after the filing are not affected by the stay.

-The automatic stay prevents creditors or collection agencies from performing any action to collect money from you.
-They cannot sue you or levy your property nor can they record any liens on your property.
+The automatic stay prevents creditors or collection agencies from performing any action to collect money from you:

 The automatic stay from a Chapter 7 filing will only temporarily prevent foreclosure, but can be prevented by a Chapter 13, Chapter 12, or Chapter 11 filing.
 More information can be found here: Will The Trustee Sell Your Home In A Chapter 7 Bankruptcy?